 We offer a level of expertise that is uncommon in South Carolina, drawing people from across the state.
 We tailor treatments to meet your unique needs, helping you achieve the best possible results.
 For limited vision, we help you adapt, providing full support.
 For severe dry eye, we offer special contact lenses.
 These lenses may also provide an option for improving vision when standard models don’t work and can restore eye appearance after damage.
-You receive care from board-certified optometrists, meaning they passed rigorous exams of their knowledges and skills after completing optometry school.
+You receive care from board-certified optometrists, meaning they passed rigorous exams of their knowledge and skills after completing optometry school.
 Our team includes:

 - Low-vision experts trained to meet the needs of people with partial but permanent vision loss.
 Our participation in research gives you access to new devices and technologies that are not widely available.

 - Specialty contact lens experts with decades of experience, ensuring the best possible fit for lasting comfort and exceptional results